elastos/Elastos.Hive.Node/doc/hive-node-vault-db.md

           }
         }
-comments: "collection" is collection name of user's mongoDB. error code:
+comments: "collection" is collection name of user's mongoDB. if vault exist, it will return
+      {
+        "_status": "OK",
+        "existing": True
+      }

+error code:
     (UNAUTHORIZED, "auth failed")
     (BAD_REQUEST, "vault does not exist.")